Concordia College - New York Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Concordia College - New York, approximately 50% of students took out student loans averaging $6,819 a year.
-That adds up to $27,276 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Concordia College - New York, approximately 45% of students took out student loans averaging $5,826 a year.
+That adds up to $23,304 over four years for those students.

 How Much Money Do Concordia College - New York Graduates Make?students who graduate from Concordia College - New York with a bachelor's degree go on to jobs where they make an average salary of $48,000 in their early years.
-That's great news for Concordia College - New York students since it is 21% more than the average college graduate's salary of $39,802 per year.
+This is good news for future Concordia College - New York graduates since it is 21% more than the average college graduate's salary of $39,802 per year.

 Location of Concordia College - New York